soulwing/cas-extension/README.md

 cas-subsystem
 =============

 A Wildfly extension module that supports web application authentication using the Central Authentication Service (CAS) protocol.

 This extension provides container-managed support for CAS, such that web applications can use the Java EE standard security mechanisms; for example, declarative roles and constraints in `web.xml` and the `@RolesAllowed` bean annotation.

 This extension consists of two major components.
 The first is a Wildfly subsystem that monitors web application deployment events and attaches support for the CAS authentication protocol to those deployments that include a CAS deployment descriptor.

 The second major component of the extension is a standard JAAS `LoginModule` that participates in Wildfly's security subsystem.
-The login module provides the mechanism for communicating the result a CAS authentication exchange into Wildfly's built-in security stack.
+The login module provides the mechanism for communicating the result of a CAS authentication exchange into Wildfly's built-in security stack.
 In addition to providing support for using SAML attributes as user roles for authorization, the login module also allows the use of CAS in combination with Wildfly's built-in features such as LDAP-based authorization, role name mapping, etc.

 This extension uses the JASIG Java CAS Client library to perform the CAS protocol operations, and exposes most of the features of the client through configuration attributes expressed as part of the Wildfly management model.

 Installation
 ------------

 The module and its dependencies must be installed in the `modules` directory of your Wildfly server.
 Thanks to Wildfly's modular design, the installed modules remain isolated in your server's configuration, and will never be seen by applications that do not require CAS support.
 Moreover, the various library components needed by this extension will not appear on your application's class loader, avoiding any potential for conflict.

 (NEED INSTRUCTIONS FOR EXTRACTING THE MODULES FROM THE BUILD ARTIFACTS; this depends on resolution of a couple of TODO items -- opensaml module and use of Maven assemblies instead of Smartics module to build the module artifacts)

 Configuration
 -------------

 The recommended approach to configuring the CAS extension is to use the Wildfly (JBoss) command line interface.
 See the Wildfly documentation for instructions on how to run the command line interface.
 The remainder of this document provides commands that are used at the CLI prompt.

 The following CLI commands are used to create the subsystem resource and a Wildfly security domain for applications that use CAS authentication.
 Note that the last command given here is `reload`.
 The container must be reloaded to activate these components.
 Subsequent configuration of the CAS subsystem does not require the container to be reloaded.